 Start conversations early

 It’s never too early to talk with your child about vaping.
-Start up a conversation at dinner, in the car, when you are passing an vaping advertisement, when you’re hanging out or when the opportunity arises.
+Start up a conversation at dinner, in the car, when you are passing a vaping advertisement, when you’re hanging out or whenever the opportunity arises.

 If your teen is vaping, try to understand why they are vaping by asking questions like “What do you enjoy about vaping?”
 Or “How does vaping make you feel?”
 Understanding this might help you to understand their needs and discuss other ways to meet those needs.